Allen Whitford, DOEmergency Medicine

 If it’s unsafe to move a person who is injured or ill, or if waiting in traffic could make the condition worse, call 911 immediately.
 Emergency responders can arrive to begin treatment immediately.

-If your problem is not an emergency, consider same-day treatment at any of University’s ExpressMed Clinics.
+If your problem is not an emergency, consider same-day treatment at any of University Health's ExpressMed walk-in clinics.